eclipse-thingweb/domus-tdd-api/doc/sparql-endpoints/README.md

-# Configuring SparTDD for different SPARQL endpoints
+# Configuring TDD API for different SPARQL endpoints

 ## General requirements

-You can either use a distant SPARQL server or use a SPARQL server locally.
+You can either use a remote SPARQL server or use a SPARQL server locally.

 The SPARQL endpoint you configure must: